mmajewsk/lartpc2D/readme.md

 After some experimentation, I am trying to use both and load them from disk.
 Need to remember that tau learning may affect future results with categorisational part. todays model up to 2020-01-29 18:25:09 are trained on wrong dataset

+#30.01.2020
+I had the wrong categorisation mode working.

+#03.02.2020
+So it does not learn well, lest run it again after trail aaf733